Total TimePrep: 50 min. + chilling Bake: 40 min. + cooling

-- On a lightly floured surface, roll out larger portion of dough to fit a 9-in. deep-dish pie plate.
+- On a lightly floured surface, roll out larger portion of dough to fit a 9-in. deep-dish pie plate or cast iron skillet.
 Transfer pastry to pie plate.
 Trim pastry even with edge.

 - For filling, in a large bowl, combine the sugar, tapioca and salt.
 Add rhubarb and blueberries; toss to coat.
 Let stand for 15 minutes.
 Transfer to crust.
 Dot with butter.

 - Roll out remaining pastry to fit top of pie.
 Place over filling.
 Trim, seal and flute edges.
 Cut slits in pastry.
+If desired, make additional dough and use to create cut-outs to decorate top of pie.
 Brush with milk; sprinkle with coarse sugar if desired.